Vanhouttestien/survey/README.md

  <img src="images/highscore.jpg" alt="Picture of high score list" width="300px">

 ### restart menu
 At the end you get the option to restart.
-Press ‘y’ or ‘n’ to restart the game.
+Enter yes or no to restart the game.

 <img src="images/restart.jpg" alt="Picture of restart menu" width="300px">